Chapter 13: Key Features of the U. S. Constitution

 Balancing Large and Small States

-One of the initial disputes among delegates at the 1787 Constitutional Convention in Philadelphia involved the individual states’ relative weight in the new government.
+One of the initial disputes among delegates at the 1787 Constitutional Convention in Philadelphia involved the relative weight of the individual states in the new government.
 Two competing proposals, the Virginia Plan and the New Jersey Plan, agreed on the need for a stronger central government but differed on how the states would be represented.
 The Virginia Plan proposed that the more populous states would have more seats in Congress than the smaller states.
 The New Jersey Plan proposed that they retain the scheme represented in the Articles of Confederation, with each state having one vote in Congress regardless of the state’s population.
 Another notable difference between the two plans: The Virginia Plan proposed a bicameral legislature—a Congress with two chambers—while the New Jersey Plan proposed a unicameral legislature.
 This dispute was contentious enough that it threatened to bring the convention to an end.
-James Madison was especially interested in creating a strong central government, which he felt could not legitimately be done if each state was represented equally without regarding the population.
+James Madison was especially interested in creating a strong central government, which he felt could not legitimately be done if each state was represented equally without regard to its population.
 “In all cases,” he said, “where the General Government is to act on the people, let the people be represented and the votes be proportional” to state population.
-(3) However, delegates from small states were not happy unless their states got equal representation, which threatened derail the Constitutional Convention.
+(3) However, delegates from small states were not happy unless their states got equal representation, which threatened to derail the Constitutional Convention.

 On July 5, 1787, a committee dedicated to the state representation issue led by Roger Sherman of Connecticut proposed a solution that is now known as the Connecticut or Great Compromise.
 The Compromise called for a bicameral legislature and a different representational scheme for each chamber.
 In the House of Representatives, each state would have seats proportional to its population.
 The original formula was one representative for every 30,000 people.
 The Senate would have two senators from each state, regardless of population.
 Representatives would be elected by popular vote, while senators would be chosen by state legislatures.
 The Compromise narrowly passed the convention on July 16.
 It was a monumental decision that solved the dispute at hand, but with its passage, delegates sacrificed the basic democratic notion that one vote should weigh as much as another.
 The Connecticut compromise gave disproportionate power to smaller, rural, and less populous states, particularly after the Seventeenth Amendment passed when senators became elected directly by the people.